writethedocs/www/docs/guide/tools/git_basics.rst

 Conclusion
 ==========

-The purpose of this user guide was to show how to use some common Git commands and work with a GitHub respository.
+The purpose of this user guide was to show how to use some common Git commands and work with a GitHub repository.
 My hope is that the information was useful to learn the syntax and concepts needed to manage repositories with Git and GitHub.